nihruk/ioda/README.md

 IODA is currently in its exploration phase.
 Some of the efforts contained in the repository are:

 ### OpenAPI specification
 The specification is kept in `./openapi/index.json`.

-To view a user-friendly version, open `./openapi/index.html` with a web server.
-Examples:
-- `cd openapi; python3 -m http.server`
+## View the API documentation
+Run `npm run docs`.

 ## QA
 Run `npm run test`.